rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4b-tekton.md

     mvn verify
     ```

+8. We can stash these checkstyle changes and revert our code for now.

+    ```bash
+    cd /projects/pet-battle-api
+    git stash
+    ```

-8. In our CICD pipeline, these checks are run as part of the `mvn test` lifecycle phase.
+9. In our CICD pipeline, these checks are run as part of the `mvn test` lifecycle phase.

     A Maven phase represents a stage in the Maven build lifecycle.
 Each phase is responsible for a specific task.